 Menopause is defined as one full year without menstrual periods.
 While the average age of menopause is 51-52 in the United States, it can range from 40-58 years old.
 Menopause is a natural process that was previously called ‘change of life’.This can last up to 4-5 years prior to a final period and can be marked by irregular periods, heavy menstrual bleeding, substantial growth of uterine fibroids, and many of the symptoms that are commonly associated with menopause.

 Why is Menopause Important?

+The menopausal transition marks an important time in a woman’s life and is a fundamental part of women’s health.
 Menopause is usually caused by a decrease in estrogen in the female body after the traditional childbearing years have passed.
 This decrease in estrogen production can have profound effects on the body’s functions and health, meaning it’s important to take certain steps for your health and emotional wellbeing.
-While most women have minimal symptoms, some women may find the changes difficult and sometimes distressing.
-Physical symptoms such as hot flashes and night sweats, emotional lability, sleep disturbances, vaginal dryness, and lower energy can make this transition difficult.
+While most women have minimal symptoms, some women may find the changes difficult and sometimes distressing, especially those with premature menopause.
+Premature or early menopause is defined as menopause that begins at the age of 40 or younger.

 How Can My Gynecologist Help?

 with this transition especially women with early onset menopause or perimenopause.
 If you notice changes in your menstrual cycle, this is the perfect time to speak with your gynecologist.
 Blood testing can be done to check hormone levels and determine whether they are in a normal range or higher.
 The results of your test will determine the best course of treatment based on the symptoms you are experiencing.
 There are many treatment options available in office and at home.